SharonBello/SharonBello/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Primap
-- 🌱 I’m currently learning Three.js
+- 🌱 I’m currently practicing React
 - ⚡ Fun fact: In 2003 I showcased my garments during New York Fashion Week